fission-codes/fission-codes/README.md

 ## Autonomy

 Smart contracts are largely intended to be autonomous.
 While each contract may define a specific interface, having a common set of semantic codes can help developers write code that can react appropriately to various situations.

 ## Semantically Rich

 HTTP status codes are widely used for this purpose.
 BEAM languages use atoms and tagged tuples to signify much the same information.
 Both provide a lot of information both to the programmer (debugging for instance), and to the program that needs to decide what to do next.

-ESCs convey a much richer set of information than booleans, and are able to be reacted to autonomously unlike arbitrary strings.
+FISSIONs convey a much richer set of information than booleans, and are able to be reacted to autonomously unlike arbitrary strings.

 ## User Feedback

 Since status codes are finite and known in advance, we can provide global, human-readable sets of status messages.
 These may also be translated into any language, differing levels of technical detail, added as `revert` messages, natspecs, and so on.

-We also see a desire for this [in transactions](http://eips.ethereum.org/EIPS/eip-658), and there's no reason that ESCs couldn't be used by the EVM itself.
+We also see a desire for this [in transactions](http://eips.ethereum.org/EIPS/eip-658), and there's no reason that FISSIONs couldn't be used by the EVM itself.

 # Approach

 ## Encoding

-ESCs are encoded as a `byte`.
-Hex values break nicely into high and low nibbles:
-`category` and `reason`.
+FISSIONs are encoded as a `byte`.
+Hex values break nicely into high and low nibbles: `category` and `reason`.
 For instance, `hex"01"` stands for general success and `hex"00"` for general failure.

 `byte` is quite lightweight, and can be easily packed with multiple codes into a `bytes32` (or similar) if desired.
 It is also easily interoperable with `uint8`, cast from `enum`s, and so on.

 ## Human Readable

 Developers should not be required to memorize 256 codes.
 However, they break nicely into a table.
-Cognitive load is lowered by organizing the table into categories and reasons.
-`0x10` and `0x11` belong to the same category, and `0x04` shares a reason with `0x24`
+Cognitive load is lowered by organizing the table into categories and reasons. `0x10` and `0x11` belong to the same category, and `0x04` shares a reason with `0x24`.

 While this repository includes helper enums, we have found working directly in the hex values to be quite natural.
-ESC `0x10` is just as comfortable as HTTP 401, for example.
+FISSION `0x10` is just as comfortable as HTTP 401, for example.

 ## Extensiblilty

 The `0xA` category is reserved for application-specific statuses.
 In the case that 256 codes become insufficient, `bytes1` my be embedded in larger byte arrays.

 # Code Table